mistralai/platform-docs-public/docs/intro.md

 # Introduction

-Mistral AI currently provides two types of access to Large Language Models:
+Mistral AI currently provides three types of access to Large Language Models:
 - An API providing pay-as-you-go access to our latest models,
+- Cloud-based deployments,
 - Open source models available under the [Apache 2.0](https://github.com/apache/.github/blob/main/LICENSE) License, available on [Hugging Face](https://huggingface.co/mistralai) or directly from [the documentation](/models).

 ## Where to start?